U.S. lawmakers see tamping down of Trump rhetoric on Iran

 Iranian President Hassan Rouhani on Tuesday rejected talks with the United States, after Trump said Iran would call and ask for negotiations “if and when they are ever ready.”

+After the Senate meeting with the officials, Republican Senator Lindsey Graham said they had told lawmakers the recent attacks on shipping and a pipeline in the Middle East were directed by the Iranian government.

+“They explained to us how the Iranian threat streams were different than in the past, that the attack on the ships and the pipeline was coordinated and directed by the Iranian government, the ayatollah,” Graham told reporters.

-After the briefing, which some participants said had become heated at times, some Democrats accused the administration officials of twisting intelligence to make the case for an aggressive response to any Iranian actions.
+After the House briefing, which some participants said had become heated at times, some Democrats accused the administration officials of twisting intelligence to make the case for an aggressive response to any Iranian actions.

 “In my opinion, there was not any information there that pointed to any reason why we should be engaging in talk of war with Iran,” said Representative Ruben Gallego, a Democratic member of the House Armed Services Committee.

-Additional reporting by David Alexander; Editing by James Dalgleish
+Additional reporting by David Alexander and Mohammad Zargham; Editing by James Dalgleish